arielkonopka/Gardens-of-Eris/README.md

-# Garden of Eris aka Pieruński Labirynt
+# Garden of Eris or Obnoxious labirynth.

 Welcome to my pet project.
 I started it in [Python](https://github.com/arielkonopka/pyLurker), but got to the conclusion, that Python would not deliver sufficient speed with the number of elements I plan to have at the same time.

-From the beginning, this project is not *product oriented*, but rather it is a training.
+From the beginning, this project is not *product oriented*, but rather it is a way to spend little time on building somthing.
 I stopped writting code many years ago, and I simply wanted to feel the joy of coding again.
 Since my life is rather not that *computer centric*, I spend fairly little time one the project, and therefore it advances slowly.

 **This is work in progress.
 It usually works, but be warned.**